Matb85/eman/README.md

-# Redinn assets
+# Redinn Core

-## Cloud file storage for Redinn apps & websites
+## The ulitmate service for managing enterprises

 ### packages